Vici37/cr-mockserver-client/README.md

 This library aims to provide a crystal library that can interact with [MockServer](https://www.mock-server.com/#what-is-mockserver).

+Note: development on this library requires docker, as a mockserver container is used during testing.

 ## Installation

 1. Add the dependency to your `shard.yml`: